Snake4life/senpaiswap-subgraph/README.md

 # Senpai Swap Subgraph

-# Forked from Uniswap v2 Subgraph
+!Forked from Uniswap v2 Subgraph!

 [Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.